 My Testimony

-Then I learned what Peter knew 2,000 years before.
+Then, I learned what Peter knew 2,000 years before.
 Sometimes, we suffer for what is right.
 My good job turned out to be at an institution that was very unhealthy spiritually.
-I stood for God and it had a huge cost.
-I saw the dark side of the visible church.
-I saw the dark side of those I thought of as friends.
-Then, I left there and entered unwittingly into another unhealthy situation where I saw the dark side of my family.
+I stood for God, but it had a huge cost that showed me the dark side of the visible church.
+I also saw the dark side of those I thought of as friends.
+When I left there, I unwittingly entered into another unhealthy situation where I saw the dark side of my family members.

 Through all this, I felt as if Jesus was looking at me and asking if I was going to leave.
-Was my faith in the church?
-Was my faith in family?
-Was my faith in the good life that I thought God would give me because I was “good?”
-There were many times that I wanted to say to Jesus what his faithless disciples said to him in John chapter 6, “This is a hard teaching.
+Was my faith in the church or my family?
+Was my faith in the good life that I thought God would give me because I was “good”?
+There were many times that I wanted to say to Jesus what His faithless disciples said to him in John chapter 6, “This is a hard teaching.
 Who can accept it?”
 Honestly, there were times I wanted to walk away.

 But through it all, I heard the words of Peter, “Lord, to whom shall [I] go?
 You have the words of eternal life, and [I] have believed, and have come to know, that you are the Holy One of God.”